wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-command-line-tools.md

 This command creates a new Azure virtual machine.
 By default, each virtual machine (vm) is created in its own cloud service; however, you can specify that a virtual machine should be added to an existing cloud service through use of the -c option as documented here.

-The vm create command, like the Azure portal, only creates virtual machines in the production deployment environment.
+The vm create command, like the Azure Management Portal, only creates virtual machines in the production deployment environment.
 There is no option to create a virtual machine in the staging deployment environment of a cloud service.
 If your subscription does not have an existing Azure storage account, the command creates one.

 You can specify a location through the --location parameter, or you can specify an affinity group through the --affinity-group parameter.
 If neither is provided, you are prompted to provide one from a list of valid locations.